Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 Another one of the most popular reports among marketing agencies and in-house marketers is the Google Ads Overview Report.

-Google Data Studio displays metrics from CTR to impressions, from conversion rate to costs and CPC.
+Looker Studio displays metrics from CTR to impressions, from conversion rate to costs and CPC.

 For example, device breakdown instantly gives insights into which devices receive the most clicks, and what the costs and conversions are.